apache/cordova-ios/README.md

 1. You did not add the plugin mapping in __Cordova.plist/Plugins__ (contact the plugin creator for the proper mapping).
 The __key__ is the service name used in the JavaScript interface and the __value__ is the classname used in the Objective-C interface.
 Often the key and value are the same.
 2. You did _not_ add the plugin code as a "group" (__yellow__ folder) but added it as a "folder reference" (blue folder)
-3. You are having #import problems - see [this article](http://wiki.phonegap.com/PhoneGap%20iOS%20Plugins%20Problems).
+3. You are having #import problems - see the "Cordova Upgrade Guide" document included in the distribution's "Guides" folder.

 <br />